 Tabular Editor 3 main features:

-- A highly-customizable and familiar UI
+- A highly-customizable and intuitive UI

 - High-DPI, multi-monitor and theming support (yes, dark mode is available!)